 Pupils progressively learn how to use punctuation effectively within their own writing, using Alan Peat’s punctuation poster, which builds on the pupils’ prior knowledge and skills as they move through each year group.

-Please click here for Alan Peat’s Punctuation Posters
+Please click here for Alan Peat’s Punctuation Poster.

-Please click here for Whole School Punctuation Progression Overview1
+Please click here for Whole School Punctuation Progression Overview.

 Spelling, punctuation and grammar skills are taught discretely within whole class English lessons, and further embedded during modelled, shared and guided writing lessons.